oddbird/oddleventy/content/blog/2024/testing-fastapi.md

 This [pytest fixture] is scoped to the test `"session"`, which means it will be automatically created once and shared across all tests.
 We start by obtaining a `db_url` from our application settings.
 This contains the credentials to connect to the database engine.
-We then create a new SQLAlchemy engine with a the same credentials, but with a different database name defined in `test_db_name`.
+We then create a new SQLAlchemy engine with the same credentials, but with a different database name defined in `test_db_name`.

 [pytest fixture]: https://docs.pytest.org/en/stable/explanation/fixtures.html